ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

-# Open-Source Resources for Mindat, Data Science, and Earth Sciences
+# Open-Source Resources for Mindat API, Earth Science, and Data Science
-## 🪨

 #### 🚧 This page is under construction 🚧